-In addition to gut-loading, all feeder insects, including Mealworms, waxworms and Phoenix worms, should be dusted two to three times a week with a Calcium / vitamin D3 combination powder.
+In addition to gut-loading, all feeder insects, including Mealworms, waxworms and Phoenix worms, should be dusted two to three times a week with an appropriate Calcium / vitamin D3 combination powder.

-What supplements to use for your Leopard gecko
+What supplements to use for Leopard geckos

-Please save, share, comment & Disqus
+Please save, share & comment

 Your comment is important to us, but please keep the comments on point, constructive and polite.